-There are currently no generally accepted methods for quantifying GHG offsets.
-The uncertainties that surround GHG project accounting make it difficult to establish that an offset is equivalent in magnitude to the internal emissions it is offsetting.7 This is why organizations should always report their own internal emissions in separate accounts from offsets used to meet the target, rather than providing a net figure (see step 10).
+But the uncertainties that surround GHG project accounting make it difficult to establish that an offset is equivalent in magnitude to the internal emissions it is offsetting.
+This is why organizations should always report their own internal emissions in separate accounts from offsets used to meet the target, rather than providing a net figure (see step 10).
 It is also important to carefully assess the credibility of offsets used to meet a target and to specify the origin and nature of the offsets when reporting.
 Information needed includes